Greetings! I am an urban geographer interested in food accessibility, municipal policy, and consumer behavior in multicultural cities.

-I received my Bachelor of Arts from York University, where I studied Geography and Political Science.
-During my final year of the program, I conducted a quantitative study on grocery purchasing patterns in the northern Toronto neighbourhood of Humber Summit.
-My work, which I presented at the 2012 meeting of the Canadian Association of Geographers, underscored the subjective nature of the food desert phenomenon and emphasized the importance of vehicle access in modifying residents’ encounters with their local food environments.
+I received my Bachelor of Arts from York University in Toronto, Canada, where I studied Geography and Political Science.
+During my final year of the program, I conducted a quantitative research project on grocery purchasing patterns in the northern Toronto neighborhood of Humber Summit.
+My work, which I shared at the 2012 meeting of the Canadian Association of Geographers (CAG), highlighted the subjective nature of ‘food deserts’ and emphasized the importance of vehicle access in shaping residents’ encounters with their local food environments.

-I built on this research project while completing my Master’s thesis in Geography at York University, under the supervision of Lucia Lo.
-Turning to in-depth qualitative interviews and the nearby community of Humbermede, Toronto – which had been previously mapped as both a ‘food desert’ and a ‘food oasis’ – I explored how food accessibility is perceived and experienced in a culturally-diverse neighbourhood where the only retailers present are ethnic in nature.
-I found that identity-related factors and aspects of one’s life circumstances – not merely distance – coalesce to influence understandings of one’s retail environment and one’s store patronage decisions.
-This work, which I presented at meetings of the Association of American Geographers in Tampa (2014) and Chicago (2015), further demonstrated that food shoppers and retailers are not homogenous, and that ‘access’ has critical socio-cultural, economic, and spatiotemporal components.
+I built on this project while completing my Master’s thesis in Geography at York University, under the supervision of Lucia Lo.
+Turning to in-depth qualitative interviews and the nearby community of Humbermede, Toronto – which had been previously mapped as both a ‘food desert’ and a ‘food oasis’ – I explored how food accessibility is perceived and experienced by residents of a culturally-diverse neighborhood where the only retailers present are ethnically-affiliated.
+I found that aspects of one’s identity and life circumstances – not simply distance – combine to affect one’s views of local shopping options and store choices.
+This work, which I presented at meetings of the Association of American Geographers (AAG) in Tampa (2014) and Chicago (2015), further demonstrated that food shoppers and retailers are not homogeneous, and that ‘access’ has key socio-cultural, economic, and spatio-temporal components.
 Prior to my research, these ideas had been given relatively little consideration in the food desert literature.